-Voluntary coverage for spouse of a self-employed person younger than the retirement age.
+Voluntary coverage for the spouse of a self-employed person younger than the retirement age.

-Insured person: 9% of covered earnings plus administrative fees for the individual account.
+Insured person: 11% of covered earnings plus administrative fees for the individual account.

-Of the total insured person and employer contribution of 33.09% of covered earnings, 18% of covered earnings finances the NDC benefits and 2% of covered earnings finances the individual account.
+Of the total insured person and employer contribution of 35.09% of covered earnings, 18% of covered earnings finances the NDC pension and 2% of covered earnings finances the individual account.
 The remainder finances the disability, sickness and maternity benefits, work injury benefits, parent's benefits, and unemployment benefits.
-(In 2011, the contribution rate for the individual account will increase from 2% to 4% of covered earnings; in 2012, from
+(In 2013, the contribution rate for the individual account will increase to 6% of covered earnings.

-4% to 6%.
 The NDC contribution rate will decrease so that the total contribution rate remains the same.)

-The annual minimum earnings used to calculate contributions are the statutory annual minimum wage; the minimum daily earnings used to calculate contributions depend on the statutory hourly minimum wage.
+For salary workers, the annual minimum earnings used to calculate contributions are the legal annual minimum wage; for wage workers the minimum daily earnings used to calculate contributions are the legal hourly minimum wage.

-The maximum annual earnings used to calculate contributions are not in force from 2009 to 2013.
+The maximum annual earnings used to calculate contributions are temporarily suspended until 2013.

-Self-employed person: 28.17% of covered earnings plus administrative fees for the individual account.
+Self-employed person: 32.46% of covered earnings plus administrative fees for the individual account.

-Of the total self-employed person's contribution of 28.17% of covered earnings, 18% of covered earnings finances the NDC pension and 2% of covered earnings finances the individual account.
+Of the total self-employed person's contribution of 32.46% of covered earnings, 18% of covered earnings finances the NDC pension and 2% of covered earnings finances the individual account.
 The remainder finances the disability pension, sickness and maternity benefits, and parent's benefits.
-(In 2011, the contribution rate for the individual account will increase from 2% to 4% of covered earnings; in 2012, from 4% to 6%.
+(In 2013, the contribution rate for the individual account will increase to 6% of covered earnings.
 The NDC contribution rate will decrease so that the total contribution rate remains the same.)

-The minimum annual declared earnings used to calculate contributions are 2,160 lats.
+The minimum annual declared earnings used to calculate contributions are 2,400 lats.

-The maximum annual earnings used to calculate contributions are not in force from 2009 to 2013.
+The maximum annual earnings used to calculate contributions are temporarily suspended until 2013.